siahsang/red-utils/README.md

 ### How to use it? ##

 Getting the lock with the default configuration.
-Wait for getting lock if it is acquired by another thread.
+Wait for getting the lock if it is acquired by another thread.

 ```
 RedUtilsLock redUtilsLock = new RedUtilsLockImpl();